-In 2012, Rewilding Europe and the Taurus Foundation signed a partnership agreement on the Tauros Programme.
+In 2015, Rewilding Europe and the Taurus Foundation signed a partnership agreement on the Tauros Programme.
 In this partnership, the main role for the Taurus Foundation is to take care of the breeding programme, with scientific support from Wageningen University, Department of Animal Breeding and Genetics.
-The main role of Rewilding Europe in this partnership is to provide breeding locations for the Tauros, in our rewilding areas or in areas that are part of the European Rewilding Network.
+The main role of Rewilding Europe in this partnership is to provide breeding locations for the Tauros, in our rewilding landscapes or in areas that are part of the European Rewilding Network.
 The partnership evolved well and we have made considerable progress as can be seen below.

 The breeding programme

-Via DNA research of most of the primitive breeds in Europe we have selected some eight breeds for the programme, including Sayaguesas and Maronesas in Portugal, while in Croatia we use grey cattle from Boskarin and Slavonian Grey origin.
+Via DNA research of most of the primitive breeds in Europe we have selected eight breeds for the programme, including Sayaguesas and Maronesas in Portugal, while in Croatia we use grey cattle from Boskarin and Slavonian Grey origin.
 One of the existing herds of Maremmana primitiva in Italy (20 animals) was bought to save the breed and include it in the breeding programme, through a Rewilding Europe Capital loan that was provided to the Taurus Foundation.

 Interest in the Tauros